Apr 09 2019 |

-We hear at the California Association of Food Banks are excited to introduce you to the newest member of our team — Teresa King!
+We here at the California Association of Food Banks are excited to introduce you to the newest member of our team — Teresa King!
 As CAFB's Development and Communications Associate you'll be hearing a lot from her.
-She's joins us in her dedication to ending hunger here in California and we're excited to see how she'll help us push foward this ambitious goal.
+She joins us in her dedication to ending hunger here in California and we're excited to see how she'll help us push foward this ambitious goal.
 Read on to learn a bit more about Teresa.

 Tell me about your life.

 I’m a second generation San Francisco native and I lived in New York, Santa Cruz, and Colorado before concluding that there is no place I love more than the Bay Area.
 I love foggy, overcast weather, hiking, and listening to podcasts.
 I spend a lot of time reading and thinking about self-determination, bodily autonomy, and the potential for radical social transformation.

 How did you get into communications and development work?

 I’ve always been passionate about writing and relationship-building, and I wanted to establish a career for myself that felt reflective of my values.
 I seriously considered going into healthcare while in undergrad, but ultimately felt my personality was better suited to systems-level work rather than direct care.

 What’s a surprising skill of yours?